 It was initially expected that when the EUSFTA got inked, it would have become the first FTA between the EU and ASEAN countries.
 However, South Korea was the first Asian country to implement an agreement with the EU.

-Update on Brexit
+Update with Brexit

 It’s clear that the trade pact will be immediately impacted by London’s departure.
 However, Brexit does not trigger a destabilizing effect on the bloc where the EU is keeping themselves intact with other trade agreements.
 The UK alone will soon be commencing its own trade negotiation deals and it could be there is a move to negotiate with Singapore a UK free trade agreement with both parties leveraging off of prior negotiations in the EUSFTA as prior negotiating members.